Princeton-CDH/startwords/themes/startwords/README.md

 {{< deepzoom tile="http://iiif.example.com/image-id/info.json" alt="Interactive zoomable viewer showing a rubber duck sitting in a bathtub." pdf-img="http://example.com/duck.png" pdf-alt="A rubber duck sitting in a bathtub." height="10em">}}
 ```

-When pages using this shortcode are rendered as a PDF, the interactive viewer will be replaced by the static image specified in the `pdf-img` attribute.
+When pages using this shortcode are rendered as a PDF, the interactive viewer will be replaced by the static image specified in the `pdf-img` attribute, if one was provided.
 The image will be displayed using the same styles as a figure (see below), with the automatically added caption `The online version of this essay includes an interactive deep zoom viewer displaying a high resolution capture of this object.`.

 ## parameters

 - `tile`, URL to a IIIF image that will be displayed in the viewer.
 - `alt`, text used by assistive technology to describe the content of the viewer.
-- `pdf-img`, URL to a static image that will be used in place of the viewer in the PDF version of the article.
+- `pdf-img`, optional: URL to a static image that will be used in place of the viewer in the PDF version of the article.
-- `pdf-alt`, text used by assistive technology to describe the image specified by `pdf-img`.
+- `pdf-alt`, optional: text used by assistive technology to describe the image specified by `pdf-img`. required if `pdf-img` is specified.
 - `height`, optional: vertical size of the viewer. defaults to `30em`.

 [view source](layouts/shortcodes/deepzoom.html)